Jbleezy/BO2-Reimagined/README.md

 ### Blundergat Upgrade
 * Player does knuckle crack anim during conversion
 * Requires player's current weapon to be the Blundergat to convert
-* Requires player to be looking at the table to convert
+* Requires player to be looking at the buildable table to convert

 ### Maxis Drone
 * Kills on any round in 1-4 shots (normally does 12000 damage max)